Detailed course offerings (Time Schedule) are available for

 PHARM 591 Community Collaborations in Healthcare Practicum (2, max.
 8) Kedzierski

 Faculty and students collaborate with representatives from the Salvation Army ARC and other community sites to improve health literacy and health outcomes of men and women residents/patients in addiction recovery.
 Credit/no-credit only.
+Prerequisite: permission of instructor.
 Offered: ASp.

 PHARM 592 Pharmacy Practice IV: Design and Analysis of Medical Studies (3) Devine